 If you feel you’re not really creatively inclined – worry not!
 Now is the perfect time to try something new.
+Did you always want to start learning copywriting or maybe photography?
 Why not take a couple of classes while you’re free?
 Short courses are a fantastic way to have some fun, meet new people – and learn a new skill in the process!
-Take along a relative (and a camera) if you feel you want some company, and you’ll be sure to entertain your guests with some fabulous anecdotes at your next dinner party!

 Do something fun

 It wouldn’t be Christmas without some good old-fashioned fun!
 Let your hair down with a session of vigorous snowballing, belt out your favourite Christmas carols, go to a pantomime – or just kick back with a glass of mulled wine by the fire!
-The holidays are a fantastic time to finally treat yourself to whatever it is you’ve been putting off the rest of the year, even if it’s a little extra shut-eye in the morning, so go right ahead!
+The holidays are a fantastic time to finally treat yourself to whatever it is you’ve been putting off the rest of the year.

 Spend time with family

-Christmas has a way of bringing family together – so, however much you may disagree or, bicker the rest of the year, it’s time to put all that aside for the sake of enjoying the holiday season.
-Make it a point to visit if you live away from your childhood home – or, if that’s not at all possible, make the effort to call or video chat.
-There’s nothing quite like going back to your roots during the holidays, reconnecting with your family and reliving childhood memories, especially if other family members have gone all out!
+Christmas has a way of bringing a family together.
+So however much you may disagree or, bicker the rest of the year, it’s time to put all that aside for the sake of enjoying the holiday season.
+Make it a point to visit if you live away from your childhood home.
+If that’s not at all possible, make the effort to call or video chat.
+There’s nothing quite like going back to your roots during the holidays, reconnecting with your family and reliving childhood memories.
+Especially if other family members have gone all out!
 And, while you’re carving that turkey, take a moment to remember all those individuals who are spending Christmas alone this year.

 Stick to a routine

 There’s nothing better than having a completely empty agenda for the whole of the holidays, but even that can wear thin after a while.
 Research suggests that we human beings thrive on routine, so sticking to a plan – however loosely put-together – will help you make the most of the time you have available.
-Waking up at more or less the same time everyday, or keeping the same mealtimes, for example, will do much to prevent your whole body system going haywire, as well as help make sure you don’t end up missing out on any of the fun stuff because you’re run down from doing too much – or too little!
+Waking up at more or less the same time every day, or keeping the same mealtimes, for example, will do much to prevent your whole body system going haywire.
+It will also help make sure you don’t end up missing out on any of the fun stuff because you’re run down from doing too much – or too little!

 Organise a device-free day

-The average adult American wastes two hours a day staring at a smartphone – so just think how much time you could invest in more fruitful purposes over the length of your Christmas holidays, were you to switch them off!
+The average adult American wastes two hours a day staring at a smartphone.
+So just think how much time you could invest in more fruitful purposes over the length of your Christmas holidays, were you switch them off!
 There are plenty of memories that can be made without the compulsion to Instagram each and every one.
 Too much screen time is also proven to encourage irritability, especially in younger people.
 You can even turn it into a competition where whoever lasts out the longest, wins a prize.
 How’s that for an Instagram-worthy moment?